binodbhusal/Hello-Microverse/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project is useful for you please feel free to contact me for any kind of support.
+If you like this project  please feel free to contact me for any kind of support.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>